oracle-quickstart/oci-weblogic-migration/README.md

   An operating system user with **read and write permissions** on the WebLogic Domain, Oracle Middleware, and Java Home directories is required to perform tasks such as `unzip` and `tar`.

 - **Network configuration**
-  The AdminServer host must have established **SSH authentication** to all WebLogic managed server Linux hosts.
+  The **AdminServer host** of the on-premises WebLogic domain must have established **SSH authentication** to all WebLogic managed server Linux hosts.

 - **Storage space**
   Each host must have sufficient disk space to accommodate archives of **Oracle Home**, **JDK Home**, **Domain Home**, and any **custom directories**.
+  Custom directories refer to any **file system paths referenced by the WebLogic domain configuration** that are **outside of the standard three categories** (Domain Home, Middleware Home, and Java Home).
+  Example:
+    - External trust stores or keystores located outside the Domain or Middleware directories.

 ---